VideoCat/GeoCaching/README.md

-Test to detmine the best method for determining the Locatin of a Mobile Device with a browser on the device.
+Test to detmine the best method for determining the Location of a Mobile Device with a browser on the device.